Keepsake House is a family and every artist has a seat at the table.

 Every year, we select 4-10 Artists in Residence* to perform in multiple Keepsake House shows and work together to write new original work for the show that ends each season, From Story to Song.
 Our Residents are made up of songwriters and storytellers—activists, actors, comedians, filmmakers, poets, etc.—who are diverse in their art and identities, independent (i.e. do not have a record deal or management team), perform solo in New York City, and are searching for both a performance platform and community space.
 Our Artists in Residence are actively involved in the creative direction of our roundtable shows and excited to share the stage and learn from each other.

 *Artists in Residence are selected via public submission during our annual application cycle.
-We typically launch applications in late summer / early fall.
+We typically launch applications in the fall.
 Subscribe to our newsletter and follow us on Instagram to be the first to hear about the application.

 Songwriter